nerds-with-keyboards/routerino/README.md

 #### Main props

-All of these are optional, so it's easy to get started with a simple `<Routerino />` element.
+All of these are optional, so it's easy to get started with a simple `<Routerino />` element, to get a working page.

 - `routes`: arrayOf(RouteProps); see below for details.
 If you don't set anything in this prop, you'll see a default page.
 - `host`: string; The root page URL, such as `https://example.com`.
 Defaults to an empty string and relative paths are used.